Explore handy ways you can keep earning from home, in the long and short term.

 Businesses often need outside help solving problems or improving their products, which is where corporate problem solvers come in.
 Problem solvers need detailed knowledge of their subject and an innovative approach, but can earn $20,000-$100,000 for their solutions, as well as professional acclaim.
 You can register with websites like InnoCentive to review current challenges and submit your solutions – the subjects range from medicine through to tech and product design.

 When you hear ‘psychological experiment’ you may think of things like the Stanford Prison Experiment but tests taking place today are very different to those in the 1970s; you can get paid for anything from taking online questionnaires through to having your eye movements tracked when looking at paintings.
 Universities typically recruit students but they’re open to non-students as well.
 You can see Bristol University’s current experiments here – a lot of universities run experiments if they have a psychology faculty, so just check at your local college or university to see if it’s an option.

 If you’re interested in just learning a little more about psychology before diving into an experiment, you can take a range of free psychology courses (including intros aimed at beginners) with FutureLearn.

 While changing careers often comes with a drop in pay, you may be able to move to a more lucrative field and regain lost earnings quickly.
-This may not help to make money specifically during lockdown, but it could be a long-term investment in your future.
+This may not help to make money immediately, but it could be a long-term investment in your future.

 We have a variety of free courses for people who want to change career.
 They can help you test out whether that career move is really for you, and get started on your new CV.
 You can also explore our interactive career mapper, to help set you on the right path.